Pat Stakelum

-Pat Stakelum (6 May 1927 – 4 April 2008) was an Irish sportsperson.
+Patrick Stakelum (6 May 1927 – 4 April 2008) was an Irish sportsperson.
 He played hurling with his local club Holycross–Ballycahill and was a member of the Tipperary senior inter-county team from 1947 until 1957.
 Stakelum captained Tipperary to the All-Ireland title in 1949.

 Playing career

 Club

 Pat Stakelum played his club hurling with his local Holycross–Ballycahill club and enjoyed much success.
 Although not regarded as one of the most successful clubs in the county he won three senior county titles in 1948 (the club's first county championship title), 1951 and 1954.